Bleached Flour vs. Whole-Wheat Flour

 Since pizza dough goes through a hydration and proofing process, the gluten formation will all have different textures.

 We recommend you experiment with the same recipe and recreate the same dough using as many whole wheat and bleached flour versions to get the best results.
+To learn more, check out our article on the best pizza flour.

 Which is the best way to create pizza dough that you prefer according to your love for thinner crispy crusts or chewier textures, which is then up to you.